 |1/4 oz||£ 25||99.99%||22 x ?? mm|

 The reverse of the Queen's Beasts gold coins shows one of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen.
 The first coin was released in March 2016.
 It featured the fearsome crowned Lion of England holding a shield emblazoned with the official Arms of the United Kingdom.
 The second coin that came out in November 2016 displayed the Griffin of Edward III.
 The griffin is shown standing on its hind legs and with its wings raised.
 The beast's claws are gripping a shield that bears the insignia of the House of Windsor.
 The 3rd coin of the series was released in March 2017.
 It shows the Red Dragon of Wales clutching a shield in its claws.
+The 4th coin of the series was released in September 2017.
+It shows the Unicorn of Scotland leaping over a shield.
+The 5th coin that was issued in February 2018 shows the mighty Black Bull of Clarence on its hind legs rearing above a heraldic shield.
 Jody Clark's initials JC appear again on the reverse underneath each Queen's Beast.
 The name of each beast is engraved on the coins as well along with the coin's weight, gold purity and year of mintage.

 Britain's long history of royal heraldry was the inspiration that led to the creation of the Queen's Beasts coin series.
 At Queen Elizabeth II's coronation ceremony at Westminster Abbey in 1953, ten sculptures of heraldic beasts (each one 6 feet tall) stood guard.
 The Canadian Museum of History in Quebec is now the home of these sculptures that had been created by the artist James Woodford.
 That same artist had also created stone replicas of the 10 beasts that can still be seen at the Kew Gardens in the UK.